mfaizudd/GeneticAlgorithmReporter/README.md

 ## How to use it
-Download it from [releases](https://github.com/mfaizudd/GeneticAlgorithmReporter/releases "releases") section Just run it in command line, arguments:
+Download it from [releases](https://github.com/mfaizudd/GeneticAlgorithmReporter/releases "releases") section

+and run it in command line:
 ```
 $ GeneticAlgorithmReporter --help